-Prerequisite: grade of C or better in WRT 110; Required of all students; Students are not permitted to withdraw from this course encounter during his or her First-Year Experience.
-This course is designed to help with practical "how-to" issues, rigorous engagement with college-level critical thinking, creative exploration of various topics, and a unique connection to St. Andrews University-pride of place and pride of self.
+Prerequisite: grade of C or better in WRT 110; Required of all students; Students are not permitted to withdraw from this course of various topics, and a unique connection to St. Andrews University-pride of place and pride of self.
 Each class section is structured around matters essential not only for a student's transition from high school to college life but also to the transformation of a student's intellectual, academic, and social skills by the participation in a learning community of like-minded individuals that is known as the St. Andrews experience.